Marthe Bibesco: Before World War I

-Among the European nobility, divorce was social death, but dalliance was definitely not.
+Divorce was often stigmatized among the European nobility, while extramarital relationships were more socially tolerated.
 While Marthe and George continued in what was sometimes a mutually supportive partnership, they pursued their own interests.
 The French prince Charles-Louis de Beauvau-Craon fell in love with Marthe, leading to an affair that lasted for a decade.
 In Paris, she also encountered the Roman Catholic Abbé Mugnier, who converted her from her Eastern Orthodox faith, and she began an extensive, frank correspondence with him that was to last 36 years.

-Exhausted by many sentimental disappointments, Marthe withdrew to Algeria, then part of the French colonial Empire, to stay with an aunt of her husband, Jeanne Bibesco, thinking about divorcing George and espousing the prince de Beauvau-Craon.
+Following several personal challenges, Marthe withdrew to Algeria, then part of the French colonial Empire, to stay with an aunt of her husband, Jeanne Bibesco, thinking about divorcing George and espousing the prince de Beauvau-Craon.
 Still, she felt she could not do it; George would prove to be surprisingly generous and understanding, giving her the Mogoșoaia Palace (Mogosoëa in certain French renderings) in 1912.

-A couple of months before World War I, Marthe visited Spain, following the footsteps of Chateaubriand, her favorite French writer.
+A couple of months before World War I, Marthe visited Spain, following the footsteps of Chateaubriand, her favourite French writer.
 In May, she was back in her country to greet Russian Emperor Nicholas II and his family, who were visiting the country after being invited by Princess Marie, wife of Prince Ferdinand.